Jeff-Russ/ror-guides/rails-database.md

     match ':controller(/:action(/:id)(.:format))', :via => :get

-where `:format` could be something like json for example.
+where `:format` could be something like JSON for example.

 By the way, these are called "default routes" because older versions of Rails used to always have a default route at the bottom of routes.rb but now this is considered bad practice.